larabjj/ckad-training/pablo_lara/session-01/exercise-01/README.md

 ~~~
 kubectl delete ns exercise-01
 ~~~
-to ensure that *namespace=exercise-01* it's not exist.
+to ensure that *namespace=exercise-01* doesn't exist.

 ## Liveness & Readiness Probe

-In the configuration file, you can see that the Deployment *wordpress-deployment.yaml* and *wordpress-canary-deployment.yaml* it has the same probe.
-An HTTP request to a specific route server, although I'm not sure that it's working fine.
+In the configuration file, you can see that the Deployment both *wordpress-deployment.yaml* and *wordpress-canary-deployment.yaml* define the same probes.
+An HTTP request to a specific route server.
 ~~~
 livenessProbe:
-    initialDelaySeconds: 90
+    initialDelaySeconds: 160
     periodSeconds: 30
     httpGet:
+      scheme: HTTP
-      path: /
+      path: /wp-login.php
       port: 80
 readinessProbe:
-    initialDelaySeconds: 15
+    initialDelaySeconds: 30
     periodSeconds: 5
     httpGet:
+      scheme: HTTP
-      path: /
+      path: /wp-login.php
       port: 80
 ~~~